melezhik/outthentic/README.md

 # Long story

 Here is a step by step explanation of outhentic project layout.
+We explain here basic othentic entities:

+- project
+- stories
+- story checks

 ## Project

 Outhentic project is bunch of related stories.
-Every outhentic project needs a directory where all the stuff is placed at.
+Every project is _represented_ by a directory where all the stuff is placed at.

 Let's create a project to test a simple calculator application:

 ```
   mkdir calc-app
   cd calc-app